Lafayette KT-135 EXPLOR-AIR radio kit

 altered schematic

-Here the choke connections are flipped, making the diagram much easier to follow.
+Here the connection to R8 is fixed and the choke connections are flipped, making the diagram much easier to follow.

 KT-135 Schematic